odoucet/cig-springchallenge2020/README.md

 Build
 -----
-Launch __buildcode.py to generate codefinal.py
+Launch __buildcode.py to generate codefinal.py =>  will aggregate all python files correctly to make it work with CIG :)
 Use CGSync to upload codefinal.py to IDE

 Unit tests